Here’s what NOT to do…

 Not only is it a criminal offence to drop an F-bomb in public, but it’s also against the law to use abusive language in WhatsApp messages – and that includes the ‘middle finger’ emoji.
 Under the UAE’s cyber crime laws, anyone convicted faces a fine of up to Dhs500,000, a prison sentence, and deportation.

 Case study: In 2015, a man was initially fined Dhs3000 for swearing at a colleague over WhatsApp, but prosecutors later appealed the verdict, saying he should face a fine of up to Dhs250,000 or imprisonment.
-While the contents of the message were not made public, they were described as ‘insulting words’.
+While the content of the message was not made public, it was described as ‘insulting words’.

 Legal expert says: “The UAE Federal Law on Combating Cyber Crimes is relatively new and contains severe punishments.
 In addition to imprisonment and hefty fines, anyone found guilty of committing any of the crimes listed in the law also faces deportation.

 “Article 20 states that slander, using abusive language, or insulting another person or entity using a computer network or any information technology means is a punishable crime.
 In addition, the Court of Cassation recently found that WhatsApp falls within the definition of ‘information technology’.

 “With a punishment of imprisonment and a fine of up to Dhs500,000, it is best to avoid any sort of negative or insulting comments on all social media platforms, emails and WhatsApp.”

 Sharing photos of accidents